Barcelona news: 'Messi = good' - Valencia send spy to La Liga leaders | Goal.com

 'Messi = good' - Valencia poke fun at Bielsa with joke Barcelona spy mission

-Valencia has sent their club mascot on a light-hearted mission to spy on La Liga leaders Barcelona with confirmation Lionel Messi is as good as previously thought.
+Valencia have sent their club mascot on a light-hearted mission to spy on La Liga leaders Barcelona with confirmation Lionel Messi is as good as previously thought.

 Ahead of their league clash with the Catalans on Saturday, Los Che decided to send their inquisitive bat mascot behind enemy lines in a thinly-veiled attempt to gain an advantage.